 How much notice should I get?

-How much notice you should get will depend upon the circumstances of your employment and on whether you complain to Labour Standards, or Employment and Social Development Canada, or sue your employer in court.
+How much notice you should get will depend on the circumstances of your employment, the terms of your employment agreement, and on whether you complain to Labour Standards, or Employment and Social Development Canada, or sue your employer in court.

 Pay instead of notice

 In all cases, instead of giving you notice, your employer can pay you an amount equal to the wages and benefits you would have earned during the proper notice period.
 This is known as 'pay in lieu of notice' and is usually preferable because it frees you to look for another job instead of working out your notice period.